 4. Ask for references

-Finally, leverage your personal network when looking for an outsourced accounting service.
+Finally, leverage your network when looking for an outsourced accounting service.
 Undoubtedly, the restaurant industry is a tight-knit group.
 Listen to what’s worked for your colleagues and who they’ve worked with to help achieve success.
-Additionally, outside of your colleagues, any organization should be willing to provide references for their work.
+Additionally, any organization should be willing to provide references for their work outside of their colleagues.
 Don’t be afraid to get specific.
 Ask for the contact information of the owner or operator with a similar restaurant size or concept as yours.
-Understanding how others have found financial profitability is the quickest way to take action for your own successful future.
+Understanding how others have found financial profitability is the quickest way to achieve your successful future.

 LISTEN TO THE FULL PODCAST EPISODE BELOW!